cqframework/cqf-ccc/WALKTHROUGH.md

 The artifacts are built using the [approach](https://hl7.org/fhir/uv/cpg/approach.html) and [methodology](https://hl7.org/fhir/uv/cpg/methodology.html) of the FHIR Clinical Guidelines IG.
 The walkthrough does not assume familiarity with this material, but interested readers can find more detailed information.

-Specifically, because the knowledge artifacts in this Artifact Library are FHIR conformance resources, the content here is built as a FHIR Implementation Guide, allowing knowledge authors to leverage the FHIR publishing toolchain to provide distribution and documentation of the artifacts.
+Specifically, because the knowledge artifacts in this Artifact Library are FHIR canonical resources, the content here is built as a FHIR Implementation Guide, allowing knowledge authors to leverage the FHIR publishing toolchain to provide distribution and documentation of the artifacts.

 ## USPSTF Recommendation on Colorectal Cancer Screening